mailslurp/mailslurp-client/docs/interfaces/CreateInboxDto.md

 • `Optional` **inboxType**: [`CreateInboxDtoInboxTypeEnum`](../enums/CreateInboxDtoInboxTypeEnum.md)

 HTTP (default) or SMTP inbox type.
-HTTP inboxes are best for testing while SMTP inboxes are more reliable for public inbound email consumption.
+HTTP inboxes are default and best solution for most cases.
+SMTP inboxes are more reliable for public inbound email consumption (but do not support sending emails).
 When using custom domains the domain type must match the inbox type.
 HTTP inboxes are processed by AWS SES while SMTP inboxes use a custom mail server running at `mx.mailslurp.com`.

 **`memberof`** CreateInboxDto